godotengine/godot-docs/learning/workflow/export/exporting_for_web.rst

 Delivering the files with server-side compression is recommended especially for the ``.pck`` and ``.wasm`` files, which are usually large in size.
-The WebAssembly module compresses particularily well, down to around a quarter of its original size with GZip.
+The WebAssembly module compresses particularly well, down to around a quarter of its original size with GZip.

 Export options